udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 [Intro to Computer Science](https://www.udacity.com/course/cs101) [Intro to Python Programming](https://www.udacity.com/course/ud036) Statistics
-We've found that many students who enroll in the Data Analyst Nanodegree Program have taken statistics in college, or sometime prior to their enrollment, but often they need review of certain key concepts in order to be succcessful.
+We've found that many students who enroll in the Data Analyst Nanodegree Program have taken statistics in college, or sometime prior to their enrollment, but often they need review of certain key concepts in order to be successful.
 With this in mind, the first course in this Nanodegree Program will help you review statistics, beginning with a special placement advisor, which will tell you the specific lessons you need to work through.
 As a result of this addition, you will not be asked any questions about statistics in the following Readiness Assessment.

 Pay attention to the feedback that will appear in the box to the right after each submission.
 It's okay if you don't get the questions right the first time.
 Go to the resources that we share with you to review or learn something new.
 Once you've done that, you can come back and try the questions again!